fietsknecht/minipos/README.md

 <br>That made me realize nothing beats the real thing.
 Dug out my old MagiC-PC software (an excellent multi-tasking Atari-ST emulator dating from 1996) only to find out that nor the original GFA-Basic, nor its semi-official successor GBE*, will run properly under MagiC.
 However, the (equally excellent) HiSoft BASIC 2.1 from 1993 does work without any problems.
 That was my weapon of choice to create MINIPOS.TOS.
 <br>I have been using the MINIPOS program now for about six months on a daily basis.
 Definitely not bug-free, but certainly useable.
 Maybe it's of some use to someone.

 <br><img src="https://github.com/winterhard/minipos/blob/main/image/screenshot.jpg">

 <b>Quick start</b>

 The <i>binary</i> directory contains the most recent MINIPOS.TOS.
-It requires the included directories DATA and RECEIPTS.
+It requires the included directories DATA, RECEIPTS and TOOLS.
 The DATA directory contains sample files needed by the program.
 Receipts will be stored in the RECEIPTS directory.
+TOOLS contains a helper program (GAPFTP).
 <br>The program should run on any Atari (or Atari emulator) that can display 80x25 chars in 4 colours.
-You will need an internet connection to send SMS's.
+You will need an internet connection to use the sms an webhook functions.

 <b>Configuration</b>

 Basically, the program prints receipts in plain ASCII to your default printer.
 Receipts have a width of 30 characters.
-Works best with a thermal 58mm POS printer.
+Works best with a thermal 58mm POS printer and a monospaced font.
 I use the cheap XP58 from <a href="https://www.xprintertech.com/">Xprinter</a>.
 Any printer will do if you can set the margins and feed it the right (endless) paper size.
-<br>It maintains a customer base and a product base from which you choose what will be printed.
+<br>The program maintains a customer base and a product base from which you choose what will be printed.
 The required files are stored in the DATA directory:
 <ul>
 <li>CUSTOMER.TXT - name and phone number of your customers
 <li>DATABASE.TXT - sales history